LGBTQ+ event at Idaho Botanical Garden draws protest and support

 Anderson also said, in a phone call, that the Garden will work with officials to make sure the event is safe for everyone who comes.

-The Boise Police Department told KTVB that they cannot provide specifics about security plans but that they have been in touch with the Idaho Botanical Gardens about the event.
+The Boise Police Department told KTVB that they cannot provide specifics about security plans but that they have been in touch with the Idaho Botanical Garden about the event.

 KTVB also reached out to Sandra Barker, a public affairs specialist at the FBI.